qurbat/upi-recon/README.md

 # upi-recon
 ![screenshot of upi-recon](https://i.imgur.com/GexQjBq.gif)

-This project was primarily created for demonstrating the range of correlated information that can be extracted from and along with Unified Payments Interface ("UPI") Virtual Payment Addresses. upi-recon has support for several types of queries that can be used to obtain personal information associated with UPI payment addresses.
+`upi-recon` is a command line tool for UPI payment address discovery and reconnaissance.
+The project was primarily created for demonstrating the range of correlated information that can be extracted from and along with Unified Payments Interface ("UPI") Virtual Payment Addresses. `upi-recon` has support for several types of input which can be used to obtain and otherwise extrapolate information associated with UPI payment addresses.

 ## Requirements
 `pip install -r requirements.txt`